 Learn how the interaction of hardware and software shapes our everyday lives and the future of industry.

 You will specialise from the first year as this course does not share the common first year with our other degrees.
-In your first year you will study computer programming, data structures and algorithms as well as system modelling, electronic devices and circuits.
-The second year builds on both core disciplines through the study of digital systems design, advanced computer architecture, software engineering, signal processing and computer networks.
-In your third year you will undertake an individual project under the supervision of academics from Engineering and Computer Science.
-You will also study a range of topics with options offered in Engineering and Computer Science.
+In your first two years you will study core material in computer programming, data structures and algorithms as well as system modelling, electronic devices and circuits, and then go to deepen your knowledge of computer architecture, digital electronics design, software engineering and operating systems and networks.

-If you follow the MEng course you will stay on for a fourth year to study more advanced material.
-You will also participate in an interdisciplinary group project, which will help advance your research and development skills in a team environment.
+If you choose the MEng you will study advanced material for a further fourth year where you will also undertake an interdisciplinary Engineering group project to help advance your research and development skills in a team environment.

 - BEng Computer Systems Engineering (G406)

 - More information is available on the Department of Computer Science website.

 Entry requirements are published on the University website:

 Come and see for yourself what Warwick is all about!
 Our University Open Days give you the chance to visit the Department of Computer Science and the School of Engineering, see the facilities, meet staff and students, tour the campus and get a real feel for life at Warwick.
 If you apply to study at Warwick and are subsequently made an offer, you may also be invited to an Offer Holder Open Day.